International PIAAC Research Conference 2022: "Skills for Future", organised by Gesis - Leibniz Institute for the Social Sciences

-Large-scale assessments like PIAAC are normally conducted as cross-sectional surveys: they are designed to offer a snapshot of the distribution of proficiency of a target population at one point in time.
-They are therefore precious tools to understand how different countries compare to each other, but they are less well suited at revealing how and why adults arrived at possessing a certain level of proficiency.
-In particular, a crucial issue that is hard to give a definite answer to is how skills evolve over the life cycle.
-A longitudinal perspective can help better understanding the process of skills formation and depletion, as well as enabling to assess the longer-term benefits of being equipped with higher skills.
-This longitudinal dimension can be obtained in essentially two ways: (1) by conducting follow-up studies, where participating adults are re-interviewed and, possibly, their skills are re-assessed, or (2) by linking cross-sectional survey data to administrative records (for example, social security or school archives), in order to compile a more complete history of education or labour market outcomes.
-These two strategies are of course not mutually exclusive.
-A number of countries that have participated in the 1st cycle of PIAAC has enriched their national data in either or both ways.
-The purpose of this methodological seminar is to review these different experiences, illustrate the potential that these linkages offer for research and policy evaluation and design purposes, and reflect on how the practice of enriching PIAAC data can be spread among a wider number of countries.
+Large-scale assessments like PIAAC are normally conducted as cross-sectional surveys: they offer a snapshot of the distribution of proficiency of the population at one point in time.
+They are therefore precious tools to understand how different countries compare to each other, but they are less well suited for investigating the dynamics of skills formation and how individual trajectories are shaped by skills.
+To answer these questions, a longitudinal dimension is often necessary.
+This longitudinal dimension can be obtained in two ways: (1) by conducting follow-up studies, where participating adults are re-interviewed and, possibly, their skills are re-assessed, or (2) by linking cross-sectional survey data to administrative records (for example, social security or school archives), or to other surveys containing a more complete history of education or labour market outcomes.
+These two strategies are not mutually exclusive.
+Some countries have enriched their data from the 1st cycle of PIAAC in either or both ways.
+Others have linked other datasets to PIAAC using Education and Skills Online.
+The purpose of this workshop is to review these different experiences, illustrate the potential they offer for research and policy evaluation, and reflect on how these initiatives can involve a wider number of countries.
+(Agenda; Presentations)

-PIAAC Methodological Seminar: "The use of test scores in secondary analysis" OECD Annex in Boulogne-Billancourt, 14 June 2019
+PIAAC Methodological Seminar: "The use of test scores in secondary analysis", OECD, Boulogne-Billancourt, France, 14 June 2019

 The increasing availability of microdata from large-scale assessments of students and adults have spurred a great deal of research in labour economics and economics of education.
 Test scores from these assessments are often seen as better and more precise proxies of cognitive skills or human capital than years of schooling.
 Researchers using these data are however often unaware of how assessments are designed, and of how test scores are estimated on the basis of the answers provided by respondents sitting an assessment.
 Large-scale assessments are primarily designed to describe the distribution of proficiency in the population of interest, and are not intended to provide unbiased measures of the individual proficiency of any single respondent.
 This has important implications for their use in secondary, individual-level analysis.
 The purpose of this Seminar is to raise awareness about the methodology used to estimate test scores in large-scale assessments and to stimulate a reflection on how methodological choices made at the production stage affect the use of data in secondary analysis.
 The Seminar intends to bring together users and producers of this type of data, in order to stimulate an inter-disciplinary dialogue and reflect on how the production and the dissemination of the data could be improved in order to better serve the multiplicity of demands that these data are called to satisfy.
 (Agenda; Concept Note; List of speakers; Presentations; videos)

-OECD Methodological conference on cross-country comparability of questionnaire scales, OECD Headquarters, France, 8-9 November 2018
+OECD Methodological conference on cross-country comparability of questionnaire scales, OECD Headquarters, Paris, France, 8-9 November 2018

 This conference aimed at exploring novel approaches in measurement equivalence research and at highlighting promising areas to advance the field of invariance testing.
 It also aimed at delineating recommendations and guidelines for dealing with the issue of measurement equivalence, both in the preparation of public-use datasets and in the analytical work based on the data collected in these surveys.
 The target audience for this conference included researchers and analysts working with international datasets as well as the key suppliers in the industry of international large-scale surveys (Conference webpage; Agenda).